Overlay

 At NatWest Group, we understand that businesses have an important role in promoting respect for human rights.
 Our approach is informed and guided by internationally recognised human rights standards including the United Nations Guiding Principles on Business and Human Rights (UNGPs).

-In June 2025, we published our first Human Rights Report (PDF, 18 MB), which brings together our Human Rights Position Statement (last published in December 2022) and our Salient Human Rights Issues disclosure (published in December 2023).
+Our first Human Rights Report (PDF, 18 MB), brings together our Human Rights Position Statement (last published in December 2022) and our Salient Human Rights Issues disclosure (published in December 2023).
 View these documents below in 'Our previous Human Rights reports' section.

 Tackling modern slavery and human trafficking